AyushmanTripathy/bin/Readme.md

 Makes jukebox videos, with timestamps etc.

+### note

+i write notes in md, it can view it in html, manage images file, view as man page. etc

 ### runtests

 Runs multiple testcases for me, dectects filetype and can handle `TLE`s.
 Comes